 Most people think that tithing is a thing of the past and should be ignored by Christians today.
 However, I want to show you the many reasons you should tithe during this modern age!

 That’s what most Christians will tell you.
 Most believe the archaic tithe definition is something that isn’t relevant for us today.

 However, in this confused Christian world, we need to ask what the Bible says.

 So, what is tithing?
 Tithing simply means giving a tenth of your increase.
 The Bible tells us in Deuteronomy 14:22:

 “You shall truly tithe all the increase of your grain that the field produces year by year.”

 Though not popularly practiced today, tithing is one of the most fundamental biblical teachings that are misunderstood.

-Most professing “Christian” leaders will teach their adherents that tithing is part of the Old Testament and therefore not necessarily should be followed.
-But does this what the Bible accurately teaches?
+Most professing “Christian” leaders will teach their adherents that tithing is part of the Old Testament and therefore, not necessary.
+But is this what the Bible accurately teaches?

-In His confrontation with the Pharisees, He tells them to tithe and at the same time not forgetting other matters of the law;
+In His confrontation with the Pharisees, He tells them to tithe and at the same time not forget other matters of the law;

 “Woe to you, scribes and Pharisees, hypocrites!
 For you pay TITHE of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
 These you ought to have done, without leaving the others undone” (Matt.
 23:23).